-In addition, property values and rental rates are affected by factors such as political developments, regulations of the Government, planning laws, tax laws, interest and profit rate levels, inflation (see also "-Dar Al-Arkan is exposed to interest and profit rate volatility and inflation"), wage rates, levels of unemployment and the availability of credit.
+In addition, property values and rental rates are affected by factors such as political developments, regulations of the Government, planning laws, tax laws, interest and profit rate levels, inflation, wage rates, levels of unemployment and the availability of credit.
 The demand for real estate particularly in the Kingdom has historically been supported by a number of factors, including Government initiatives aimed at growing the middle class and promoting an affordable home financing industry.
 Any negative change in such trends could negatively affect demand for real estate in the Kingdom and the prices at which Dar Al-Arkan can sell its land development projects and sell and/or let residential units.
 Many countries in the GCC region have experienced significant volatility in their real estate markets in recent years.
 Dar Al-Arkan cannot assure investors that similar volatility will not be experienced in the Kingdom in the future.
 Any of these factors could have a material adverse effect on Dar Al-Arkan's business, financial condition, cash flows, results of operations and prospects and may affect Dar Al-Arkan's ability to make the relevant payments under the Transaction Documents to which it is a party which are necessary in order for the Trustee to pay the amounts due under the Certificates.